React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 lib is the main folder where the code of your Flutter application is stored;

-pubspec.yaml is a project configuration file that you will often use when working with project settings.
+pubspec. yaml is a project configuration file that you will often use when working with project settings.
 If you want to add a library, you will use this file.

 Flutter and React Native Apps Examples

 What apps are made with Flutter?
-Here you will find some of the most popular ones.
+Here, you will find some of the most popular ones.

-Applications are written in Flutter:
+Applications written in Flutter:

 • Google Ads.